Gravitational instability in partially ionized plasmas: A two-fluid approach

-where $\widetilde{L}_0\equiv L_0D_0=n_0/n^\prime_{\rm{i0}}$ is the effective length scale of plasma density inhomogeneity.
+where $\widetilde{L}_0\equiv L_0D_0=-n_0/n^\prime_{\rm{i0}}$ is the effective length scale of plasma density inhomogeneity.
 Since $n_0\gg n_{\rm i0}$, this length scale appears to be higher than the classical result $\left(n_{\rm i0}/n^\prime_{\rm{i0}}\right)$ \citep{chen1983}, indicating a reduction of the growth rate [see Eq. \eqref{eq-im-freq1}] compared to the classical result with $\nu_{\rm in}=0$.
 From Eqs. \eqref{eq-re-freq} and \eqref{eq-im-freq1}, a similar form of the classical result can be recovered by setting $D_0=1$, $k_x=0$, and $\nu_{\rm{in}}=0$.
 Equation \eqref{eq-im-freq1} is the new result for Raleigh-Taylor instability in the two-fluid model of partially ionized magnetoplasmas.
-Since the ratio $f\equiv\nu_{\rm{in}}/\Omega_{\rm{ci}}$ can be of the order of unity or more in the environments of ionospheric E-region ($f\sim0.72-55$) or solar chromosphere ($f\sim0.88-2.2$) \cite{jiang2024}, the instability growth rate can be reduced compared to the classical result by the influence of ion-neutral collisions.
+Since the ratio $f\equiv\nu_{\rm{in}}/\Omega_{\rm{ci}}$ can be of the order of unity or more in the environments of ionospheric E-region ($f\sim0.72-55$) or solar chromosphere ($f\sim0.88-2.2$) \citep{jiang2024}, the instability growth rate can be lower compared to the classical result by the influence of ion-neutral collisions.
 Interestingly, since the RTI occurs for ${\bm k}\perp {\bm B}_0$, the modification of the growth rate still occurs by the presence of $\nu_{\rm{in}}$ even if the perturbation along the $x$-axis is ignored (i.e., $k_x=0$).
 As mentioned before, for solar atmospheric conditions, $D_0\lesssim1$.
 Also, $n_0\gg n_{\rm i0}$, $m_i\ll m_{\rm en}$, and $\nu_{\rm in}$ can be smaller or larger than $\omega_{\rm g}$.
 So, Eq. \eqref{eq-re-freq1} further reduces to

 In the absence of the ion-neutral collision, Eq. \eqref{eq-re-freq2} agrees with the classical result \citep{chen1983}.
 We numerically analyze the real wave frequency and the growth rate of instability for the parameters relevant to the ionospheric E region and solar atmosphere.

 Figure \ref{fig1} shows that for $D_0\sim1$, the real wave frequency initially drops, reaches a minimum value, and then increases with increasing values of the transverse wave number $k_yL_0$, indicating that while the real wave mode is dispersive for small $k_yL_0$, it tends to become dispersionless as $k_yL_0$ increases [subpplot (a)].
 However, for a fixed value of $k_yL_0$, the wave frequency decreases and approaches a steady state value as the ratio, $\nu_{\rm{in}}/\Omega_{\rm{ci}}$ increases [subplot (b)].